Boyne Castle

 Boyne Castle (also known as the Palace of Boyne) is a 16th-century quadrangular castle about 1.5 mi east of Portsoy, Aberdeenshire, Scotland, 0.5 mi south of Boyne Bay.

 History

 Around 1320, the land was owned by Thomas Randolph, 1st Earl of Moray, but passed first to the Edmonstone family and then, by marriage, to the Ogilvies.

-This castle was granted by David II to Sir John Edmonstone of Edmonstone, in the count of Edinburgh. for services rendered to the King during his captivity in England.
+Boyne Castle was granted by David II to Sir John Edmonstone of Edmonstone, in the count of Edinburgh. for services rendered to the King during his captivity in England.
 Sir James Edmonstone, son of Sir John, married the widow of Douglas, the sister of Robert III, and the Wolfe of Badenoch.